RinFiz/RinFiz-Site/README.md

 # RinFiz-Site
 My personal homepage where you'll find all my info and socials.

-Planning to add my portfolio project to this website.
+Planning to fix bug where the layout glitches on mobile